RomrerioPrevious/MandarineIDE/README.md

 ### Parsers

-Parsers is ...
+Parsers is analyzers of code.

 #### Folder parser

-Folder parser is ...
+Folder parser is tree analyzer of paths.

 ```python
 from bin.models.folders import *